 Informal Settlements – Texas BON

-When the Texas Board of Nursing (BON) receives a complaint about a nurse, it’s obligated to look into that complaint.
+When the Texas Board of Nursing (BON) receives a complaint about a nurse, it is obligated to look into that complaint.
 Anyone can file a complaint – patient, family member, co-worker, employer – and the name of the complainant is kept confidential.

-On average, the board of nursing in Texas receives more than 16,000 complaints per year, some of which are immediately dismissed because they don’t contain enough information, are outside the board’s jurisdiction, don’t constitute a violation of the Nursing Practice Act (NPA), or are deemed minor incidents.
+On average, the board of nursing in Texas receives more than 16,000 complaints per year, some of which are immediately dismissed because they do not contain enough information, are outside the board’s jurisdiction, do not constitute a violation of the Nursing Practice Act (NPA), or are deemed minor incidents.

 To settle the case, the BON investigator may offer a proposed “Agreed Order,” or Informal Settlement, which is a stipulation and disciplinary sanction.

 If you do not agree with the Agreed Order, you can submit revisions, in writing, to the nursing board.
 If the board accepts any of your revisions, they’ll incorporate them and send you a new Agreed Order.
 This is a process in which it helps to have an attorney involved in negotiating and in drafting language for a revised order.